UnitedEffects/ueauth/README.md

         * notifications / client credentials (done)
         * claim account (done)
         * how should aud/scopes work for client-credentials? (done)
+        * test AG create
-        * test AG create and patch and key rotation
+        * AG patch and key rotation
         * does a regular oidc request provide opaque tokens still or do I need to handle an error?
             * I think when no aud its opaque, test this
         * Can I request tokens without openid scope???